seqan/seqan/manual/source/Tutorial/Alphabets.rst

         }

    Hints
-     You will need the Metafunction :dox:`FiniteOrderedAlphabetConcept#ValueSize ValueSize`.
+     You will need the Metafunction :dox:`FiniteOrderedAlphabetConcept#ValueSize`.

    Solution
      Click **more...** to see the solution.